Tyrosine kinase inhibitor: Development of drugs

 Numerous TKIs aiming at various tyrosine kinases have been generated by the originators of these compounds and proven to be effective anti-tumor agents and anti-leukemic agents.
 Based on this work imatinib was developed against chronic myelogenous leukemia (CML) and later gefitinib and erlotinib aiming at the EGF receptor.
 Dasatinib is a Src tyrosine kinase inhibitor that is effective both as a senolytic and as therapy for CML.

 Sunitinib, an inhibitor of the receptors for FGF, PDGF and VEGF is also based on early studies on TKIs aiming at VEGF receptors.

 Adavosertib is a Wee1 kinase inhibitor that is undergoing numerous clinical trials in the treatment of refractory solid tumors.
 However, toxicities such as myelosuppression, diarrhea, and supraventricular tachyarrhythmia have arisen while attempting to determine the toxicity and effectiveness of the drug.

 Lapatinib, FDA-approved for treatment in conjunction with chemotherapy or hormone therapy, is also currently undergoing clinical trials in the treatment of HER2-overexpressing breast cancers as it is suggested intermittent high-dose therapy might have better efficacy with manageable toxicity than the standard continuous dosing.
 A Phase I clinical trial found responses and dramatic responses to this line of treatment, with the most common toxicity being diarrhea.

 Imatinib, sunitinib, sorafenib, and pazopanib have been studied in the treatment of aggressive fibromatosis (desmoid tumor).

+The first tyrosine kinase 2 inhibitor drug, Sotyktu (deucravacitinib) was approved in 2022.
+A second TK2 inhibitor, zasocitinib, was under development as of 2026.
+Among failed TK2 inhibitor development programs was VTX958, ended in 2024.